misterfish/stick/README.md

        | map (inRange ([13, 17])) // maps to tuples of [int, str]
        | tap (map (snd >> log))   // logs the str
        | map (fst)                // [-1, -1, ...
 0, ...
 1, 1]

+### performance

+Stick is fast.
+See here for a benchmark of our factory example.

+Stick is much faster than Ramda.
+Though it initially depended on Ramda, we have decided to eliminate that dependency by reimplementing many of the functions.
+While profiling the WebGL example we found that even trivial functions like `R.flip` and `R.tap` are surprisingly expensive.

+This really only becomes an issue in tight loops -- an inner loop of a socket or server, an animation, a particle system where lots of objects are spawned per second, WebGL.
+For cases like these, see below.

+It is true that `a | b` compiles to three function calls, whereas `b (a)` is only one.
+But this is almost certainly not going to affect your app.
+Your JS runtime can call *a lot* of functions per millisecond.

+Nonetheless you are encouraged to mix and match our functions with whichever functional libraries you like -- Ramda, Lodash/FP, or anything else, as it suits you.

+	import { map, } from 'ramda'
+	import { filter, } from 'lodash/fp'
+	import { ifPredicate, } from 'stick'

+The stick idiom will still work, as long as the functions are curried and data-last.

+Furthermore Ramda is probably perfectly fine for your app, and its functions often provide type-checking and error messages (we don't), and many of their functions are more sophisticated. `R.map` works on functors and transformers, for example -- ours doesn't.

+And, it is our belief that if you are already using the `flow` pattern in Lodash/FP or the `pipe` function in Ramda, that it will really be a no-brainer to overload the operator and keep everything else the same.

+    _.flow (
+	  _.split (' '),
+	  _.map (capitaliseFirstLetter),
+	  _.join (' '),
+	) (myData)

+	// ->
+	myData
+	| _.split (' '),
+	| _.map (capitaliseFirstLetter),
+	| _.join (' ')

+merge benchmark: manual / index / ramda

+### Extra performance

+For speed freaks: check the docs to see if your function is exported by 'stick/manual'.
+If so, you can directly import the manual version, but you must remember to call it using the manual style:

+	import { merge, } from 'stick/manual'
+	merge (obj1, obj2) // will not work
+    obj2 | merge (obj1) // ok
+	merge (obj1) (obj2) // also ok